Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 Now we need a way for the `colors` data to be available in the components.
 If you recall, Redux had `Provider` tags that inserted the store into the App.
 Since the `colors` state in already passed in the `ColorsContext.Provider` tags, this part doesn't need to import the state itself.

-In `./src/index.js`, the `ColorsContextProvider` needs to be imported and then wrapped around _everything_.
+In `./src/index.js`, the `ColorsContextProvider` needs to be imported and then wrapped around everything.

 ```js
 import ColorsContextProvider from './context/colors-context';